The responsibilities and experience of our Board of Directors and Group Management Committee.

 Joining Qantas in 1994, she has held a variety of senior commercial, customer and finance roles across the Group, in Australia and overseas, including Executive Manager of Sales and Distribution, Senior Vice President for Qantas across the Americas and New Zealand, Executive Manager of Commercial Planning and Executive Manager for Product and Service.
 In these various roles her responsibilities ranged from sales channels, revenue management and network planning, to transformation in catering, airports and network.

 Vanessa has a Bachelor of Business and was admitted as a Member of the Institute of Chartered Accountants in 1994.

-Group Executive, Strategy, Innovation and Technology
+Group Executive, Strategy, People and Technology